 There are a lot of variations out there for Dutch baby pancakes, mostly involving fruit.
 Our peach ones are no exception, perfect for summertime.
-But you can use apples in the fall, strawberries in the spring, citrus fruits in the winter, and even make them plain with just a sprinkle of cinnamon and maybe berries on top.
-Some people add whipped cream, but we like to keep as much flavor and texture coming from the Dutch baby pancake as possible, so for us, it’s just powdered sugar.
-And maple syrup if you are a maple syrup fan.
-YUM.
+But you can bake in apples in the fall, throw fresh berries on top in the spring, use citrus fruits in the winter, and even make them plain with just a sprinkle of cinnamon.
+Some people add whipped cream, but we like to keep as much flavor and texture coming from our delicious Dutch babies as possible, so for us, it’s just powdered sugar.
+And pure Vermont maple syrup if you are a maple syrup fan.
+Which we are.

-INDIVIDUAL DUTCH BABY PANCAKES FROM THE INN ON MILL CREEK
+INDIVIDUAL PEACH DUTCH BABY PANCAKES FROM THE INN ON MILL CREEK

 1 Tablespoon sugar